zhichao-lu/arch-dataset-adv-robustness/README.md

-# 🐽 NARes: A Neural Architecture Dataset for Adversarial Robustness
+# 🐽 NARes: A Neural Architecture Dataset for Adversarial Robustness on WideResNet

 ## Search Space Overview